THE DEVELOPMENT PROCESS CAN BE DAUNTING

 What is a tech pack?

-A tech pack is a blueprint or spec sheet to get your designs made.
-Think of it like an instruction manual with the exact steps and materials required to manufacture your product.
+A tech pack is a set of instructions, also called a spec sheet, to get your designs made.
+It includes the exact steps and materials required to manufacture your product.
+It’s similar to a blueprint for building a house, or the set of instructions you use to assemble Ikea furniture.

 What’s the goal of a tech pack?